jsecurity101/jekyll-uno/_posts/2019-01-17-IOC-differences-between-Kerberoasting-and-AsRep-Roasting.markdown

 I really enjoy this Threat Hunting App, by Olaf Hartong.
 This tool has really helped me understand attacks and have given really good logs.
 With this app, I got the same logs with both attacks.
 As you can see there is alot of useful information within these logs, even though Im not going to explain these particular logs I do suggest you look into Splunk and this particular app and get familiar with logs like these.

-I will say though the 2 things that caught my eye was the *Credential_Access* and in the Raw Logs: *lsass.exe* which is Local Security Authority Subsystem Service.
+I will say though the 2 things that caught my eye was the

+1.*Credential_Access and Credenital Dumping* which means someone used their credentials to gain access and dumping credentials.
+Which is obviously a red flag.

+2.Raw Logs: *lsass.exe* which is Local Security Authority Subsystem Service.
 It verifies users logging in on Windows enviroments.
+These credentials are stored in protected memory and anyone with Domain Access can actually dump those credentials.
 This file is often faked by malware or malicous attacks that are being ran against your system.

 **Detection (Difference in Logs):**
 ---